goodwinsagar/Collaboration/README.md

 **Collaborative** is an online story board platform where users can come together to co-author documents or stories in real-time.
 It provides rich editing features and version tracking for collaborative writing.

-> **Note**: This repository only includes the **frontend** portion of the project.
-The backend was developed separately as part of the full-stack implementation.
+> **Note**: This repository contains only the **frontend** portion of the full-stack project.
+The backend was developed separately.
+Although this was a group project, I led the development and contributed to over 80% of the frontend code.
+If you're reviewing this repository, there's a high chance most files reflect my direct work.
+> This is not meant to diminish the efforts of my teammates — everyone contributed to the project in different ways — but I’m highlighting my role to give an honest view of my technical and leadership involvement.

 ## Key Features